U.S. imposes sanctions on children of Myanmar military leader, companies | Law-Order

 U.S. imposes sanctions on children of Myanmar military leader, companies

-The United States on Wednesday imposed sanctions on two children of Myanmar's military leader Min Aung Hlaing and six companies they control, increasing pressure on the military as it continues its crackdown against protesters in the wake of the army's Feb.
-1 coup.
-The U.S. Treasury Department said in a statement it blacklisted Aung Pyae Sone and Khin Thiri Thet Mon, targeting the family of Myanmar's commander in chief who led the coup on Feb.
-1 and installed himself as head of the ruling State Administration Council.
+The United States on Wednesday imposed sanctions on two children of Myanmar's military leader Min Aung Hlaing and six companies they control in response to the military's Feb.
+1 coup and the killing of protesters since the takeover.
+The U.S. Treasury Department said in a statement it blacklisted Aung Pyae Sone and Khin Thiri Thet Mon, the adult children of Myanmar's commander in chief who led the coup and installed himself as head of the ruling State Administration Council.

-Wednesday's action was taken in response to the coup and intensified crackdown on peaceful protesters who oppose the takeover that overthrew elected officials, including leader Aung San Suu Kyi, who won a national election in November.
-"The indiscriminate violence by Burma’s security forces against peaceful protesters is unacceptable," Director of the Office of Foreign Assets Control, Andrea Gacki, said in the statement.

-"The United States will continue to work with our international partners to press the Burmese military and police to cease all violence against peaceful protesters and to restore democracy and the rule of law in Burma," she added.
-Campaign group Justice for Myanmar said in January that Min Aung Hlaing, who has been commander in chief since 2011, has "abused his power to benefit his family, who have profited from their access to state resources and the military's total impunity."
-The group named six companies they said were owned or controlled by the general's two children.
+U.S. Secretary of State Antony Blinken warned more punitive actions could follow, and condemned the detention of over 1,700 people and attacks by Myanmar's security forces against unarmed protesters that he said have killed at least 53 people.
+"We will not hesitate to take further action against those who instigate violence and suppress the will of the people," Blinken said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)